iamNCJ/NRHints/README.md

 > **Note**:
 > 1. Our code automatically detects the number of GPUs and uses all of them for training.
 If you want to use a subset of GPUs, you can set the `CUDA_VISIBLE_DEVICES` environment variable.
 > 2. For training on real captured scenes, we recommend turning on camera optimization by using `config:nr-hints-cam-opt`, which can significantly reduce the blurry effects.
-Since this is an improvement after the paper submission, we will add details about it in an upcoming author's version paper.
+Since this is an improvement after the paper submission, details are described in [the author's version](https://arxiv.org/abs/2308.13404).

 ## Testing